supergeoff/features/README.md

 ## Tests

-Les tests pour chaque fonctionnalité sont situés dans le répertoire `test/`.
+Tests for each feature are located in the `test/` directory.

-## Configuration du Conteneur de Développement
+## Development Container Configuration

-Le fichier `.devcontainer/devcontainer.json` configure l'environnement de développement avec les fonctionnalités suivantes :
+The `.devcontainer/devcontainer.json` file configures the development environment with the following features:
-- **Docker-in-Docker** : Permet l'accès à Docker dans le conteneur.
+- **Docker-in-Docker** : Enables access to Docker within the container.
-- **Python** : Installe Python sans outils supplémentaires.
-- **Devcontainers CLI** : Installe la CLI Devcontainer.
+- **Devcontainers CLI** : Installs the Devcontainer CLI.

-### Extensions VS Code
+### VS Code Extensions

-Les extensions suivantes sont automatiquement installées dans le conteneur :
+The following extensions are automatically installed in the container:
-- `ms-azuretools.vscode-docker` : Gestion de Docker via l'interface utilisateur.
+- `ms-azuretools.vscode-docker` : Manage Docker via the user interface.
-- `mads-hartmann.bash-ide-vscode` : Auto-complétion pour les scripts Bash.
+- `mads-hartmann.bash-ide-vscode` : Auto-completion for Bash scripts.

 ## Notes

-- Ce dépôt est compatible avec les distributions Linux supportées par `devcontainers/features/common-utils`.
+- This repository is compatible with Linux distributions supported by `devcontainers/features/common-utils`.
-- Pour plus de détails sur chaque fonctionnalité, consultez les fichiers `README.MD` dans leurs répertoires respectifs.
+- For more details on each feature, see the `README.MD` files in their respective directories.